SendiAp/Remaining/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## What do you call a boomerang that won't come back?
+A stick.